The Best Gaming Monitors For PS4 Pro And XBOX One X (2025 Reviews)

 We hope you’ve found this buyer’s guide helpful and can now make an informed decision about your new monitor for console gaming.

-If you are still uncertain, we highly recommend the ASUS VG289Q as the best budget monitor with great colors and performance.
+If you are still uncertain, we highly recommend the KTC H27P27 as the best budget monitor with great colors and performance.

-In case you prefer something bigger for a more immersive viewing experience, both the LG 32UL500 and the Sceptre U325W-UPT will provide you with amazing image quality for the money, depending on your budget and preference.
+In case you prefer something bigger for a more immersive viewing experience, the KTC A32Q8 will provide you with excellent image quality for the money.

 Changelog +